jstowers/ReduxWeatherApp/MY_README.md

 When you click enter or submit, the browser thinks you're trying to make an HTTP POST request.
 This is not a React feature, it is common HTML for all browsers.

-In a single-page application, we can prevent this behavior
+In a single-page application, we can prevent this behavior by calling the preventDefault() function on the event:

+    onFormSubmit(event) {
+        event.preventDefault();
+    }